Ph.D. program Biomedicínské vědy

 After you have contacted the supervisor, you can apply.

 Applications are submitted online here.
-You will need to chose the specialization (depending which laboratory or supervisor you would like to go to) and create a new application.
-If in doubt, please contact Dominika Hobzová.
+You will need to chose the programme Biomedical Sciences and specialization (depending which laboratory or supervisor you would like to go to) and create a new application.
+If in doubt, please contact Monika Stanková.

 Once the application is completed, an admission fee must be paid.
-The fee for international students is 3000 CZK, for Czech students 600 CZK.
+The current fee is 600 CZK.

 The following attachments are mandatory parts of the application - upload them to the e-application form.
 The documents must be submitted in PDF format, in the English language.